HOW TO GLAZE A HAM

 Glazing is a great option if you’d like to add a bit of extra flavour & theatre to your Christmas Ham.

-It’s quite easy to create a delicious glaze, especially using our very own simple & delicious Peach & Mustard Glazed Ham recipe using locally sourced products.
-IT’S ONLY 3 INGREDIENTS!
+It’s quite easy to create a delicious glaze, especially using our very own simple & delicious Peach & Mustard Ham Glaze (see below for product details).